Assembly lawmakers hold hearing on co-occurring disorders

 ALBANY, N.Y.
-(NEWS10) – The COVID-19 pandemic has highlighted the need for services for those dealing with both substance use and mental health disorders.
-And at a legislative hearing on the issue today advocates said that services for both types of disorders should be integrated.
+(NEWS10) — The COVID-19 pandemic has highlighted the need for services for those dealing with both substance use and mental health disorders.
+At a legislative hearing on the issue Monday, advocates said that services for both types of disorders should be integrated.

 The National Institute of Mental Health says almost half of people who have a substance use disorder will experience a mental health disorder at the same time.
 But treatment for both disorders is often dealt with separately.